 Communication plays a critical role in the success of offshore teams that work as extended IT partners.
 The lack of proper communication channels and tools leads to disastrous consequences.
-Especially when teams are working across timezones.
-There are a multitude of reasons that can be attributed to this communication gap.
+Especially when teams are working across time zones.
+There is a multitude of reasons that can be attributed to this communication gap.
 The end results are always – poor quality of work, missed deadlines and unhappy clients.

 Let us look at a few common pitfalls while working with offshore teams and how to address them effectively.